 No for sure.

 Yeah, I can see that.
-I mean, really, gamification is just trying to make work more fun.
+I mean, gamification is just trying to make work more fun.
 So you’re not doing something different.
-You’re still working but you’re trying to gamify it so that it is a bit easier or comes naturally.
-It became apparent that she had a need for self sufficiency.
-And this reflects on how she would like to leave a legacy.
+You’re still working, but you’re trying to gamify it to be a bit easier or come to you naturally.

 [00:19:08] – Claire Haidar